Derpduck/Gang-Garrison-2/README.md

 ### Gamemodes
 #### All Gamemodes
 - Added options to set time limits on a per-gamemode basis
+#### DKoTH
+> Added options to help prevent excessively long DKoTH games (disabled by default)

+- **Stalemate Clock Countdown** - If neither team has captured a point for some time, start running down the clocks
+	- **Stalemate Mode** determines how the clocks behave during a stalemate
+		- **No Team Bias** - Both team's clocks run down at the same rate
+		- **Losing Team's Favor** - The losing team's clock runs down faster than the winning team's
+		- **Winning Team's Favor** - The winning team's clock runs down faster than the losing team's
+	- **Stalemate Timer** determines how long it takes for a stalemate to trigger (default: `3 minutes`)
+		- Contesting the point pauses the timer
+	- **Stalemate Countdown Speed**  determines how quickly the clocks run down during a stalemate compared to normal (default `50%`)
+> The game will go into overtime instead of ending if one team's timer reaches zero from a stalemate

+- Added option to lock both control points for a set duration after a team captures both points (default: `10 seconds`)
+	- Set to `0` to disable this feature
+	- Contensting the point while it is locked will still trigger overtime
+	> This guarentees additional time off the clock each time both points are captured

+- Added option to set the overall match time limit
+- Added option for overall time limit to not reset when a point is captured (default: `off`)
+> By default DKoTH has a time limit that counts down while the points are neutral and uncontested, but any point being captured resets the time limit
+> Turning this setting on will stop the time limit from being reset when a point is captured

+- Added options to modify the capture speed depending on which team is capturing each point (for reference, the default capture time is `10 seconds`)
+	- Home Point: How fast a team captures their own point (default: `100%`)
+	- Enemy Point: How fast a team captures the enemy's point (default: `100%`)
+	- Set to `100%` to disable this feature
+> This is more of an experimental setting, and doesn't sync with clients very well

 ### HUD
 - Made health bar and teammate stats enabled visible by default